awslabs/typecart/README.md

 ## Build

-typeCart builds on [.NET 5.0](https://dotnet.microsoft.com/en-us/download/dotnet/5.0), it supports Dafny 3.3.0 and Z3 4.8.5.
+typeCart builds on [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/5.0), Dafny 3.6.x and Z3 4.8.5.
 The Makefile is configured to install Dafny and Z3 locally in the root directory.
-After installing .NET 5.0, run in the root directory
+After installing .NET 6.0, run in the root directory
 ```
 > make
 ```